YektaDev/secondhand-bookshop/README.md

 hub, presenting a list of books with relevant information such as title, author, and genres.
 In the future, Users will be able to effortlessly sort the books by title or price to find their desired books quickly.

+### Responsiveness

+Book4Us is built with responsiveness in mind, ensuring that the application adapts seamlessly to different screen sizes and devices.
+The website is designed to provide an optimal viewing experience across a wide range of devices, including desktops, laptops, tablets, and smartphones.
+The responsive design ensures that users can access and interact with the application comfortably, regardless of the device they are using.

 ### Documentation

-Comprehensive documentation is provided right here, to guide developers through the implementation details of Book4Us.
+Comprehensive documentation is provided right here, to guide developers through the details of Book4Us.

 ### Top Navigation Bar